Germany won't punish players for George Floyd protests - WHIZ News

-FRANKFURT, Germany (AP) — The German soccer federation will not punish players who protest against the killing of George Floyd and racism.
+DÜSSELDORF, Germany (AP) — As more players spoke out Wednesday, the German soccer federation said it will not punish those who protest against the killing of George Floyd and racism.

+On Wednesday, Schalke and U.S. midfielder Weston McKennie published a video on social media which mixed footage of police officers using force against black people with clips of leading soccer players and other athletes saying: “Enough is enough.”

+Chelsea and U.S. midfielder Christian Pulisic took part in the video, as did Bayern Munich and Canada left-back Alphonso Davies and women’s World Cup winner Mallory Pugh of the U.S.

-The federation, known as the DFB, said Wednesday it opposed punishing any players because it believes their anti-racism messages match the federation’s own principles.
+The German soccer federation, known as the DFB, said earlier Wednesday it opposed punishing any players for on-field protests related to Floyd’s death because it believes their anti-racism messages match the federation’s own principles.

 “The DFB has made a strong stand against any form of racism, discrimination or violence and stands for tolerance, openness and diversity, values which are also anchored in the DFB’s statutes,” federation president Fritz Keller said in a statement.
 “Therefore the players’ actions have our respect and our understanding.”